bidwall/the-learning-games/README.md

 May the odds be ever in your favour :trollface:

 ## Technology
-The uses the following technology...
+This uses the following technology...
 - React
 - ES6/ES2015
 - Babel